faseeh-app/Faseeh-Specification/01 - Projects/Faseeh/Architecture/Core/Listener Tracker.md

 # Listener Tracker Overview

 > [!Note] Description
-> A helper class designed for **core Renderer services and UI components** (which do not inherit from [[🧩Faseeh Plugin|BasePlugin]]) to manage the lifecycle of event listeners they register on the shared [[Event Emitter Wrapper]] instances.
+> A helper class designed for **core Renderer services and UI components** (which do not inherit from [[Base Plugin|BasePlugin]]) to manage the lifecycle of event listeners they register on the shared [[Event Emitter Wrapper]] instances.
 It provides a centralized way to track registrations and ensure they are properly cleaned up when the owning service or component is destroyed, preventing memory leaks.

 #### Key Notes